mlrun/mlrun/docs/change-log/_index.md

 #### Artifacts
 - Support for artifact tagging:
-    SDK: Add `tag_artifacts`  and `delete_artifacts_tags` that can be used to modify existing artifacts tags and have more than one version for an artifact.
+   - SDK: Add `tag_artifacts`  and `delete_artifacts_tags` that can be used to modify existing artifacts tags and have more than one version for an artifact.
-    API: Introduce new endpoints in `/projects/<project>/tags`.
+    - UI: You can add and edit artifact tags in the UI.
-	UI: You can add and edit artifact tags in the UI.
+    - API: Introduce new endpoints in `/projects/<project>/tags`.

 #### Auth
 - Support S3 profile and assume-role when using `fsspec`.
 - Support GitHub fine grained tokens.

 #### Documentation
-- Restructured, and new content.
+- Restructured, and added new content.

 #### Feature store
 - Support Redis as an online feature set for storey engine only.
 (See [Redis target store](../data-prep/ingest-data-fs.html#redis-target-store).)